What’s in Your Voiceover Toolbox?

 Tool #2 – Gratitude

-Another critical tool you’re gonna need for Voiceover – or for general well-being in ANYTHING you do, is Gratitude.
+Another critical tool you’re gonna need in your Voiceover Toolbox – or for general well-being in ANYTHING you do, is Gratitude.
 It’s so important that I created an entire class on it!
 I practice gratitude every day, at least twice a day – when I wake up and just before I go to sleep – and many times in between.
 Even if I’m not feeling it.
 Especially if I’m not feeling it!

 Even if everything seems like crap, find something, anything, to be grateful for, and energetically this will put you back on a path toward achieving what you want.